I have updated this entry with new information to hand at the end of the original piece.

 A few years later there was a press announcement from K. H. Faulding & Co.— ‘A daily artistic calendar.
 The design is from an original watercolour by Miss Heather O. Hammond, a young Adelaide artist, and shows a very effective ‘treatment of treatment decorative of all Australian flowers — the Sturt Pea.’
 The Register (Adelaide) Saturday 18 December 1920

-Woolmer Gatty is the pseudonym of Heather Hammond, a writer and illustrator born and bred in Adelaide before moving upon marriage to a tea and rubber plantation in Ceylon.
+Woolmer Gatty is the pseudonym of Heather Hammond, a writer and illustrator born and bred in Adelaide before marriage meant moving to a tea and rubber plantation in Ceylon, owned by her husband.
 She lived exactly the sort of life one might expect of a female of the period not quite able to shake off the bonds of her class and gender, if admiring of those who do.